 This mocha Oreo icebox cake takes the original version up a notch with an extra infusion of flavors you’ll love!
 Here’s what you’ll need:

-- Sugar – Regulate granulated sugar creates a sweet whipped cream.
+• Sugar – Regulate granulated sugar creates a sweet whipped topping.

-- Oreo Cookies – We use regular chocolate Oreos, but any kind you like best will taste great.
+• Oreo Cookies – We use regular chocolate Oreos.
+However, double-stuffed Oreos or any kind you like best will taste great.

-- Mini Chocolate Chips – These are sprinkled on top for a little extra texture and a pretty presentation.
-We love dark chocolate chips, but semi-sweet or even white chocolate can be used, too!
+• Mini Chocolate Chips – These are sprinkled on top for a little extra texture and a pretty presentation.
+We love dark chocolate chips, but you can use semi-sweet or even white chocolate chips if preferred.

 How to Make a Mocha Oreo Icebox Cake